tstatler/doctools/guides/acs/sdks/ios/README.md

 ### Create a Provisioning Profile

 You need to create a provisioning profile to embed in your application.
-This verifies the integrity of the application to run on certain devices based on the information within the profile, such as the App ID and certificate you created previously.
+This verifies the integrity of the application based on the information within the profile, such as the App ID and certificate you created previously.

-These directions cover how to generate a provisioning profile for Development, Ad Hoc and App Store distribution.
+These directions cover how to generate a provisioning profile for Development, Ad Hoc, In House and App Store distribution.
+If you are distributing as a member of the iOS Developer Enterprise Program, you will have the **In House** distribution option instead of the **App Store** option.
 Only steps #4 and #7 differ based on which profile you create.

   1. Log in to the [Apple Developer Member Center](https://developer.apple.com/membercenter/) as the Team Agent or Admin.
   2. Click the link under **Certificates, Identifiers & Profiles**.
   3. Click **Provision Profiles**, then click the plus sign (**+**) button near the top-right corner.
-  4. For testing, select **iOS App Development**, and for production, select either **App Store** to distribute to the App Store or **Ad Hoc** to distribute to a limited number of devices, then click **Continue**.
+  4. For testing, select **iOS App Development**, and for production, select either **App Store** to distribute to the App Store, **Ad Hoc** to distribute to a limited number of devices or **In House** for in house distribution to your company's employees, then click **Continue**.
   5. Select the App ID you created previously from the drop-down list, then click **Continue**.
   6. Select the certificate you created previously, then click **Continue**.
   7. For development and ad hoc distributions, select the devices you want to be able to run the app on, then click